 You can find out more about the national Learning Disability Improvement Standards here.

-This work is carried out through the West Yorkshire and Harrogate Health and Care Partnership Mental Health and Learning Disabilities Programme and is championed by the leadership team because of its importance across all of our services.
+This work is carried out through the West Yorkshire Health and Care Partnership Mental Health and Learning Disabilities Programme and is championed by the leadership team because of its importance across all of our services.

 The Health and Care Act 2022

 In England a lot of money is spent on the NHS every year.
 It needs good planning to spend the money well and make sure everyone gets the best health services possible.